3 ways to prevent documents from appearing in search results in SharePoint

 Option 3: Disable Search Indexing at the Site Level

-Similar to above option, you can prevent the whole site from appearing in search.
+Similar to the above option, you can prevent the whole site from appearing in search.
 To do this:

 - Gear Icon > Site Settings